mathspp/mathspp/pages/testimonials/20251223-1617-johannes-werner/default.md

     category: review
     review-tag:
       - talk
-published: false
+published: true
 ---

-I saw one Rodrigo's Europython talk about itertools online and this is the best overview of this library I have seen so far.
-I believe that itertools is one of these libraries that every Python developer should be familiar with and Rodrigo's engaging and motivating presentation style was really enjoyful.
+I saw one Rodrigo's Europython talk about `itertools` online and this is the best overview of this library I have seen so far.
+I believe that `itertools` is one of these libraries that every Python developer should be familiar with and Rodrigo's engaging and motivating presentation style was really enjoyful.